The WiSe Scheme

 The Master WiSe course

-This is the WiSe Scheme professional standard 'Plus' - our gold-standard level of membership.
+This is the WiSe Scheme professional standard 'Plus' - our gold-standard level of accreditation.

-Generally, an individual is eligible for WiSe Master accreditation if they have been a standard WiSe member for 3yrs and have attended a Master class course - this is a one day workshop to refresh skills and gain new knowledge.
+Generally, an individual is eligible for WiSe Master accreditation if they have been a standard WiSe member for 3yrs.
+They can then attend a Master Class course - this is usually a one day workshop to refresh skills and gain new knowledge, although we are developing a new webinar format as part of our move to online courses.

 WiSe Masters commit not only to the WiSe Codes of Conduct and local codes, but also to provide sightings data to the relevant sightings collection organisation, plus provide photo-identification images to research groups where appropriate.
 WiSe Masters should refresh their skills by attending follow-up Master classes when held in their area.